Design of Distributed Reconfigurable Robotics Systems with ReconROS: ReconROS

-The information for the ROS2 nodes is organized into so-called resource groups.
+Listing~\ref{lst:configuration_file} shows the ROS 2-related part of the configuration file for the nodes 2 and 3.
+The information for the ROS 2 nodes is organized into so-called resource groups.
 Lines 1--4 specify node 3, beginning with the definition of a rosnode object named "Sobel" in line 2.
-In line 3, a message object of type ROS2 service message is defined with further references to a ROS2 message package and the communication as well as service types.
-Line 4 declares a ROS2 server object for a ROS2 service, connects it to the ROS2 node {\tt node\_3} and the message object {\tt filter\_service\_msg}, assigns the name "sobelservice" to it, and sets the polling time for checking for new service requests to $10000 \: \mu s$.
+In line 3, a message object of type ROS 2 service message is defined with further references to a ROS 2 message package and the communication as well as service types.
+Line 4 declares a ROS 2 server object for a ROS 2 service, connects it to the ROS 2 node {\tt node\_3} and the message object {\tt filter\_service\_msg}, assigns the name "sobelservice" to it, and sets the polling time for checking for new service requests to $10000 \: \mu s$.

-Lines 6--12 specify node 2, including the rosnode object named "DIP", the same message object as used by node 2, and a client object for a ROS2 service.
-Additionally, node 2 is extended with the message object {\tt image\_msg} of a ROS2 built-in message type and corresponding subscriber and publisher objects for the topics {\tt /image\_raw} and {\tt /image\_filtered}.
+Lines 6--12 specify node 2, including the rosnode object named "DIP", the same message object as used by node 2, and a client object for a ROS 2 service.
+Additionally, node 2 is extended with the message object {\tt image\_msg} of a ROS 2 built-in message type and corresponding subscriber and publisher objects for the topics {\tt /image\_raw} and {\tt /image\_filtered}.

-Listing~\ref{lst:hls_implementation_sobel} presents C/C++ code for the HLS-implementation of the "Sobel" ROS2 node.
+Listing~\ref{lst:hls_implementation_sobel} presents C/C++ code for the HLS-implementation of the "Sobel" ROS 2 node.
 Using the {\sc ReconROS} API, the processing loop starts in line 3 with a blocking read for a new service request.
 When a request becomes available, the function {\tt ROS\_SERVICESERVER\_TAKE} returns a pointer to the service request data structure.
 With the help of the {\tt OFFSETOF} macro, line 4 determines another pointer to the address of the request's payload.
 The macro {\tt MEM\_READ} is employed to first read the address of the image in line 7 and then to read the image into a {\tt ram} structure within the FPGA in line 8.
 After a Sobel filter function is executed on the image in line 10, the result is written back to main memory via the {\tt MEM\_WRITE} macro.
 Finally, the node sends the filtered data back to the node requesting the filter service. ({\tt ROS\_SERVICESERVER\_SEND\_RESPONSE}).
+This code example shows the steps required to create a ReconROS application and, hence, focuses on simplicity rather than on optimized performance.
+For example, overlapping processing with memory transfers using a line buffer approach would be a natural optimization.

 Listing~\ref{lst:hls_implementation_dip} displays a similar procedure for the "DIP" node, which is expanded with three communication objects, a subscriber object for the topic {\tt /image\_raw}, a client object for the service {\tt /sobel\_service}, and a publisher object for the topic {\tt /image\_filtered}.